martasumyk/martasumyk/README.md

 ## Hi there! 👋

-I'm Marta, a 4th-year Applied Sciences student at UCU😀
+I'm Marta, an Applied Sciences graduate from UCU 😀

 I'm passionate about **Computer Vision** and **Agentic AI**🚀